-Twenty One years ago today, Chris Wallace aka Big Poppa, aka Biggie, aka The Notorious BIG was taken from the world…gunned down in his prime at 24 (Holy Shit, 24?!, that is still unbelievable to me).
+Twenty FIVE(!) years ago today, Chris Wallace aka Big Poppa, aka Biggie, aka The Notorious BIG was taken from the world…gunned down in his prime at 24 (Holy Shit, 24?!, that is still unbelievable to me).

 Someone else can tell you why BIG was important to the Hip Hop and music worlds better than I. But I can speak to one thing…in 1997, there wasn’t anyone BIGGER than BIG.

 My crew always let the tape rock til our tape popped and we were known to throw our rollies in the sky.
 Shit, I even called a car dealership to settle a bet after watching the Hypnotize video, about whether or not Diddy could really drive that fast backwards.
 Spoiler alert…he could not have.